top of page

 • Menstrual irregularities or PMS-like symptoms for some women

-Testing for histamine intolerance is challenging; there’s no perfect test.
-Options include:
+Testing for histamine intolerance can be challenging, as there is no perfect test available.
+Some options include:

-• Measuring DAO enzyme activity or histamine levels in blood/urine.
-Some studies look at DAO deficiencies (16, 17).
+• Measuring DAO enzyme activity or histamine levels in blood or urine.
+Some studies have looked at DAO deficiencies (16, 17).

-• Allergy tests to rule out true food allergies, because HIT symptoms often mimic allergies.
-Because of the lack of standardised diagnostic criteria, healthcare professionals often use a combination of test results + diet trial, + clinical history (18).
+• Allergy tests to rule out true food allergies, as HIT symptoms often mimic allergies.
+Due to the lack of standardised diagnostic criteria, healthcare professionals often use a combination of test results, dietary trials, and clinical history (18).

-Treatment focuses on reducing histamine load + boosting histamine breakdown + supporting gut health.
-Some practical steps:
+Treatment for histamine intolerance focuses on reducing histamine load, boosting histamine breakdown, and supporting gut health.
+Here are some practical steps:

-• Work with a nutritionist/dietitian to evaluate high-histamine foods and design a low-histamine eating plan.
+• Collaborate with a nutritionist or dietitian to evaluate high-histamine foods and create a low-histamine eating plan.

-• Use supplements (where appropriate) to help with histamine breakdown.
+• Use supplements, when appropriate, to aid in histamine breakdown.

-• Improve gut health: because some gut issues reduce DAO production, supporting gut lining, motility, and microbiome matters.
+• Improve gut health: Some gut issues can reduce DAO production.
+Supporting gut lining, motility, and microbiome health is essential.

 • Avoid known triggers: Certain medications and conditions can increase histamine or impair DAO activity.
-For example: alcohol, fermented foods including probiotics and drugs like anti-depressants.
-It’s important to proceed gradually and monitor symptoms, since a restrictive diet or unsupported supplement use can cause other issues.
+For example, alcohol, fermented foods (including probiotics), and drugs like antidepressants can exacerbate symptoms.
+It's crucial to proceed gradually and monitor symptoms, as a restrictive diet or unsupported supplement use can lead to other issues.

-While diet is foundational, supplements may help in selected cases.
+While diet is foundational, supplements may help in specific cases.
 These include:

-• DAO enzyme supplements: the idea is to add the enzyme your body lacks, helping break down dietary histamine.
+• DAO enzyme supplements: These aim to add the enzyme your body lacks, helping break down dietary histamine.
 Some observational evidence suggests benefits; however, robust randomised trials are still lacking.

 • Vitamins and minerals that support DAO or histamine metabolism.
-For example, vitamin B12, vitamin B6, zinc, copper, and vitamin C. Some sources link low B12 to worse histamine intolerance due to impaired methylation and enzyme support.
+For example, vitamin B12, vitamin B6, zinc, copper, and vitamin C. Some sources link low B12 levels to worsened histamine intolerance due to impaired methylation and enzyme support.

-• Antihistamine or mast cell stabilising support: in some cases, though this is more of a symptomatic relief than a root cause fix.
-Because the research is still emerging, these supplements should be used under guidance, and always alongside diet & lifestyle changes.
+• Antihistamine or mast cell stabilising support: In some cases, this provides symptomatic relief rather than addressing the root cause.
+As research is still emerging, these supplements should be used under guidance and always alongside diet and lifestyle changes.

 • Eat fresh foods: Ageing, spoilage, and fermentation raise histamine levels in foods.
-Avoid or limit high-histamine foods (see next section) and also avoid leftovers that sit around.
+Avoid or limit high-histamine foods (see the next section) and also avoid leftovers that have been stored for too long.

 • Focus on simple, minimally processed meals.

-• Support gut health with foods that help integrity, a balanced microbiome, and motility (because gut problems reduce DAO enzyme production).
+• Support gut health with foods that promote integrity, a balanced microbiome, and motility.
 One study found that dietary treatment reduced certain histamine-secreting gut bacteria in people with HIT (19).
-Thus diet is not just “avoid bad foods” but also “build your gut resilience”.
+Thus, diet is not just about avoiding bad foods but also about building your gut resilience.

-• Aged cheeses, cured meats, smoked fish, fermented foods (sauerkraut, kimchi, kombucha)
+• Aged cheeses, cured meats, smoked fish, and fermented foods (such as sauerkraut, kimchi, and kombucha)

-• Leftover meat/fish that’s been stored too long
+• Leftover meat or fish that has been stored too long

 • Fresh meat and fish (freshly cooked, not aged or leftover)

-• Fresh eggs, non-matured cheeses (e.g., ricotta, fresh mozzarella)
+• Fresh eggs and non-matured cheeses (e.g., ricotta, fresh mozzarella)

 • Fresh vegetables (except known triggers for you)

-• Gluten-free or whole grains like rice, millet, quinoa (depending on your overall gut health)
+• Gluten-free or whole grains like rice, millet, and quinoa (depending on your overall gut health)

-• Fresh fruits (pear, apple and watermelon are often better tolerated).
+• Fresh fruits (like pears, apples, and watermelon) are often better tolerated.

-• Herbal teas, fresh herbs (again, check your own response).
-Keep in mind that tolerance varies, what one person tolerates, another may not.
+• Herbal teas and fresh herbs (again, check your own response).
+Keep in mind that tolerance varies; what one person tolerates, another may not.

-Your body naturally breaks down histamine through enzymes like DAO (diamine oxidase) and HNMT (histamine-N-methyltransferase), but when these pathways are sluggish; due to genetics, gut dysbiosis, or nutrient deficiencies, histamine builds up faster than it can be cleared.
+Your body naturally breaks down histamine through enzymes like DAO and HNMT.
+However, when these pathways are sluggish due to genetics, gut dysbiosis, or nutrient deficiencies, histamine accumulates faster than it can be cleared.

 Balancing your histamine load, supporting gut and liver health, and identifying trigger foods can help “empty the bucket” and reduce symptoms naturally.

 There is growing interest in the link between vitamin B12 status and histamine intolerance.
-Here’s the simplified explanation in nutrition-friendly language:
+Here’s a simplified explanation:

-• The DAO enzyme (which helps break down histamine) needs proper nutrition and gut lining health in order to be produced effectively.
+• The DAO enzyme, which helps break down histamine, requires proper nutrition and gut lining health to be produced effectively.
 A deficiency in B12 (or other cofactors like B6, zinc, and copper) may impair these processes.

-• That means for someone with histamine intolerance, checking B12 (and other nutrient status) can be part of the nutrition strategy.
-It is not just focusing on “avoid high-histamine foods” but also “build your body’s ability to handle histamine”.
+• For someone with histamine intolerance, checking B12 (and other nutrient statuses) can be part of a comprehensive nutrition strategy.
+It’s not just about avoiding high-histamine foods but also about building your body’s ability to handle histamine.

-• However, there are also claims that too much B12 (or certain forms) might trigger histamine release in some people.
-Therefore, it needs individualised monitoring.
-In short, B12 is not a cure for HIT, but it’s a piece of the nutrition puzzle.
+• However, some claims suggest that excessive B12 (or certain forms) might trigger histamine release in some individuals.
+Therefore, it requires individualised monitoring.
+In summary, B12 is not a cure for HIT, but it is a crucial piece of the nutrition puzzle.

-Histamine intolerance is a condition worth considering when your symptoms include digestive issues, skin/itch problems, headaches, palpitations, and you’ve already ruled out classic allergies and other gut diagnoses.
-Because research is still evolving, the diagnosis and management depend a lot on good nutrition strategy, personal experimentation, and working with professionals.
+Histamine intolerance is a condition worth considering if your symptoms include digestive issues, skin problems, headaches, or palpitations, especially after ruling out classic allergies and other gut diagnoses.
+As research continues to evolve, diagnosis and management depend significantly on a solid nutrition strategy, personal experimentation, and collaboration with professionals.

-From a nutrition perspective: the goal is not only to avoid high-histamine foods but to build your body’s capacity to manage histamine through proper nutrients (like B12, B6, zinc) and gut-health support.
+From a nutrition perspective, the goal is not only to avoid high-histamine foods but also to build your body’s capacity to manage histamine through proper nutrients (like B12, B6, and zinc) and gut health support.

 Book a Free 10-Minute Discovery Call with Meenu